FABallemand/PRIM/logbook.md

 ## TODO
 - Improve part_1
+- Retrain TeacherAE and StudentAe for longer and do torchview for report (https://github.com/mert-kurttutan/torchview)
+- Use compressAI RateDistortionLoss for KD!!!
 - Remake pdf of first report (correct errors)
-- Use compressAI RateDistortionLoss for KD!!!